-The most common problems that homeowners experience in their homes is Water damage.
+The most common problems that Lawrenceville homeowners experience in their homes is Water damage.
 Water damage can damage carpet, drywall, floors and a whole lot more.
 The longer the water sits, other problems can arise such as mold and mildew.
-Water Pro Inc. technicians are highly trained and certified in water damage restoration, in most cases we can dry out your property in as little as 2-3 days.
-We can take care of any type of water and flood damage, including broken and leaky pipes, toilet and sink overflow, and dishwasher, water heater, and washing machine malfunction, as well as storm damage.
-We can also do sewage damage cleanup and removal.
+Our Lawrenceville water damage company technicians are highly trained and certified in water damage restoration, in most cases we can dry out your property in as little as 2-3 days.
+We can take care of any type of water and flood damage Lawrenceville, including broken and leaky pipes, toilet and sink overflow, and dishwasher, water heater, and washing machine malfunction, as well as storm damage.
 We also provide mold removal and reconstruction.

 1. Remove as much excess water as possible by mopping and blotting.
 2. Wipe water from wood furniture after removal of lamps and tabletop items.
 3. Remove and prop up wet upholstery cushions for even drying (check for possible bleeding).
 4. Place aluminum foil, china saucers or wood blocks between furniture legs and wet carpeting.
 5. Turn on air conditioning for maximum drying in summer; open windows to speed drying in winter.
 6. Open drawers and cabinet doors for complete drying (do not force, however).
 7. Remove valuable oil paintings and art objects to a safe place.
 8. Blot wet carpeting with clean white towels.
 9. Open suitcases and luggage to dry, in sunlight if possible.
 10. Punch small holes in sagging ceilings to relieve trapped water ( don’t forget to place pans beneath! ).